quattor/quattor.github.com/_aquilon/configuration.md

 Before creating the personnality, we need to define a GRN.
 A GRN is an organisation group or entity name that will own features and personalities.
 You can create as many GRNs as you want.
-Each GRN has a neme, specified and a unique ID, called an `EON_ID`.
+Each GRN has a name and a unique ID, called an `EON_ID`.
 They are respectively specified with option `--grn` and `--eon_id` in `aq` commands that need them: both are equivalent.
 To create our first GRN, use the following command: